near/docs/docs/2.develop/contracts/storage.md

 ### Set

 Implements a [set](https://en.wikipedia.org/wiki/Set_(abstract_data_type)) which persists in the contract's storage.
-Please refer to the RUST and AS SDK's for a full reference on their interfaces.
+Please refer to the Rust and AS SDK's for a full reference on their interfaces.

 <CodeTabs>
   <Language value="🦀 - Rust" language="rust">